Trump Reverses FHA Mortgage Insurance Cut

 The FHA mortgage: good as it ever was

-In the meantime, it’s worth noting that demand for FHA products hasn’t waned despite the volatile conditions of the housing market.
+In the meantime, it’s worth noting that demand for FHA products hasn’t waned despite the volatile conditions of the housing market during the pandemic.

-Throughout that period and still today, FHA mortgages have accounted for less than 20 percent of loans written for new and existing home purchases.
+Throughout that period and still today, FHA mortgages have accounted from 20-22% of written for new and existing home purchases.
 Changing mortgage interest rates haven’t kept people from taking advantage of government-backed loan products, nor should they.

-Cash-strapped consumers can put just 3.5 percent down and still get into a home with an FHA mortgage.
-Those with lower credit and higher debt also usually qualify, and existing homeowners may be afforded greater flexibility to get cash for paying off higher interest debt via an FHA refinancing.
+Cash-strapped consumers can put just 3.5% down and still get into a home with an FHA mortgage.
+Those with lower credit and higher debt also usually qualify, and existing homeowners may be afforded greater flexibility to get cash for paying off higher interest debt via an FHA mortgage refinancing.

 These are timeless and precious benefits for the low-income and first-time buyers who need them the most.
 Political football, scary headlines and a few extra basis points of mortgage insurance premiums aren’t likely to change that.